jennapederson/automating-cicd-on-aws-with-github-actions/content/01_prerequisites/01_aws_account.md

 weight = 1
 +++

-You can complete this workshop at an AWS event where a temporary account is provided for you or as a self-guided workshop on your own, in your own AWS account.
+You can complete this workshop at an AWS event where a temporary account is provided for you or in your own AWS account.

+### Using Your Own AWS Account?

+If you are not completing this workshop as part of an organized event and already have an AWS account created, you can sign into the AWS Management Console [here](https://console.aws.amazon.com/).
+If you need to create an AWS account, you can find more information on doing that [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

+Once your account is created, return to the next section.

 ### Using a Temporary AWS Account